missnadia/missnadia.github.io/_posts/2019-05-19-var_let_and_const.markdown

 * 3. `const`

 1. `var`
-* function scoped - only available inside the created function. if not defined in function, the scope is global
+* function scoped - only available inside the created function. if not defined in function, the scope is global.

 2. `let`
 * value can be re-assigned